HKUST-Aerial-Robotics/FUEL/README.md

 ## Exploring Different Environments

-The exploration environments are represented by [.pcd files](https://pointclouds.org/documentation/tutorials/pcd_file_format.html).
+The exploration environments in our simulator are represented by [.pcd files](https://pointclouds.org/documentation/tutorials/pcd_file_format.html).
-We provide several environments, which can be selected in [simulator.xml](fuel_planner/exploration_manager/launch/simulator.xml):
+We provide several sample environments, which can be selected in [simulator.xml](fuel_planner/exploration_manager/launch/simulator.xml):

 ```xml